Lares Trek Peru – Essential Travel Tips & Guide

 How fit do you need to be?

-We highly recommend to spend at least 2 days before starting the Lares trek.
+We highly recommend to spend at least 2 days in Cusco before starting the Lares trek.

 We say “almost anyone” because we mean that there are is no specific required level of fitness for the Lares Trek.
 We have literally had people from 12 to 70 complete the trail, and many (most?) of our customers have never done anything like it before, let alone in Peru.
 So age is no barrier.
 However, we do say that a basic level of fitness is really needed: after all you are going to be walking for several hours a day, for four days in a row, and all of those at altitude.
 What we usually suggest if you’re not sure if you are fit enough to trek the Inca Trail is to ask yourself.